2010 Tara Air DHC-6 crash: Search operation

 Helicopters searched for the wreckage of the aircraft on the day of the crash, but were called off during the night because of poor visibility, even though night vision equipment was installed on board.
 The day after the crash, the Nepalese Army located the wreckage in Okhaldhunga, Nepal, at an altitude of approximately 2700 m.
 All 22 bodies were recovered.
 The wreckage of the aircraft reportedly covered 200 m2, and, according to a police spokesperson, had "broken up completely".

 Investigation

 An investigation into the crash was launched after the accident site was located.
 Nepal's Ministry of Tourism and Civil Aviation formed a group of five investigators to find the cause of the crash.
 The five were ordered to present a report on the accident by 90 days after the crash occurred.
 The cockpit voice recorder was recovered from the scene of the accident.

+Other investigations

 A separate investigation was also started into alleged irregularities, which, according to The Himalayan Times included "carrying passengers by issuing tickets in other's name, not verifying identity while checking-in passengers and the process of immigration of the foreign nationals who lost their lives in the crash."
 Police arrested the general manager of a travel agent based in Kathmandu over suspicions of tax evasion during the sale of tickets for the flight.